aysong02/dinocpu-sq22/assignments/assignment-1.md

 /**
  * The ALU control unit
  *
- * Input: aluop    	add, if true, add no matter what the other bits are
+ * Input: aluop    	0 for ld/st, 1 for R-type
  * Input: itype    	immediate, if true, ignore funct7 when computing the operation
  * Input: funct7   	the most significant bits of the instruction
  * Input: funct3  	the middle three bits of the instruction (12-14)